cmsc330fall25/fall25/projects/project5/project5.md

 ## Type Inferencer Helpers

 Type inference for MicroCaml will require a few helpers that type checking and evaluation did not.
-These are not tested directly in the publics, so we recommend testing them in `dune utop src` with the cases provided here in the readme plus any of your own.
+These are not tested directly in the publics, so we recommend testing them in `dune utop` with the cases provided here in the readme plus any of your own.
 You *will* need these helpers to properly write your inferencer.

 >Note: This project will *not* implement let polymorphism.
 This means you will not need to implement 'generalize' or 'instantiate', which you may have seen referenced in some class notes.